HL7/davinci-deqm/source/pages/_includes/single-indv-mrp-obs-report.md

 **Scenario:**

 Reporter X submits a MRP Individual Report for Patient P to Receiver Z.  The body of the request is a transaction bundle including the Individual MeasureReport and Observation resources all the related resources containing the relevant data used to compute the CQM criteria.
-An HTTP Status success code is returned on successful submission.
+An HTTP Status success code and a `transaction-response` Bundle is returned on successful submission.

 **POST Summary Report**